AES New York 2017 Presenter or Author

 Primary Affiliation: Ohio University - Athens, OH, USA

-Josh has worked as a producer and engineer with a multitude of signed and independent artists and has worked on sound design for both short and feature-length films.
+Josh has worked as a producer and engineer with a multitude of signed and independent artists and developed sound design for both short and feature-length films.
 He teaches courses on music production and the music industry, mixing fundamentals, sound design, and production for virtual and augmented reality.

 Josh helped to co-found the Immersive Media Initiative (IMI) in the Scripps College of Communication, made possible through a near-million dollar innovation grant from Ohio University.
 He has overseen the development of the audio production resources in the Game Research and Immersive Design lab and has worked on ambisonic sound production and mixing for projects across numerous disciplines including film, music, health care, paleontology, journalism, and psychology.
 The IMI’s work with Virtual Reality in capturing real world emergency room traumas has been featured in numerous press stories including The Huffington Post, The Columbus Dispatch, and Cardinal Health.

 After her debut on Saturday Night Live, Josh and the Immersive Media Initiative worked with Grammy-nominated artist Courtney Barnett to shoot portions of a main stage festival performance for VR.
-Josh wrote the score and was the audio supervisor for the 360-degree Virtual Reality short film: Re: Disappearing, which debuted in multiple film festivals around the world.
+Josh wrote the score and was the audio supervisor for the 360-degree Virtual Reality short film: Re: Disappearing, which debuted in multiple film festivals in the U.S. and around the world.

 More Info: http://mediaschool.ohio.edu/Josh-Antonuccio